← Back to all articles

 Principle 1: The last-seed question

-Principle 2: Tempo — the hidden currency
+Principle 2: Tempo is the hidden currency

 Principle 5: Endgame arithmetic